Data Security and Protection Policy Template

-Organizations create an access control data protection policy to make sure users can access only the assets they need for to do their jobs — in other words, to enforce a least-privilege model.
-Typically, this policy is implemented with a combination of technical controls and training to improve user awareness of their responsibilities when accessing and using the organization’s data.
+Organizations create an access control data protection policy to make sure users can access only the assets they need to do their jobs — in other words, to enforce a least-privilege model.
+Typically, this policy is implemented with a combination of technical controls and training to educate users about their responsibilities for protection of data.

 Here are the key sections to include in your data security policy and examples of their content.